thumbnail image

 Architect | Designer | Research in Regenerative Futures

-Shei Teo is a registered architect (ARBV) and designer whose work explores the intersection of built environments, ecology, and exchange systems.
+Shei Teo is a registered architect (ARBV/NSW) and designer whose work explores the intersection of built environments, ecology, and exchange systems.
 Through AxST, she develops opportunities for regenerative urban living — from buildings and design systems to the economic and cultural frameworks that sustain them.

 Over two decades of practice in multiple award-winning Australian practices, Shei has worked across housing, adaptive reuse, institutional, commercial, and mixed-use developments.
 Her practice is focused on projects that integrate social infrastructure and ecological harmony.
 Her international experience includes founding Cora Nepal, where she designed and realised boutique hotels and homes responsive to local environments, culture, and materiality, deepening her understanding of design embedded in place and community.